Adillwma/QuantumHarmonics/README.md

-*We can expand our soloution to 2D in this case where $l = 0$ as it is perfectly spherically symetrical.
-The image on top has the first ten probability densities plotted with a fixed x and y scale to visulise how the range over which the probability density extends grows as $n$ is increased.
-The image on the bottom shows us the same thing however with slightly scaled x and y axes to make it easier to identify the number of maxima in the probability density and how that grows with increasing $n$*
+*We can expand our soloution to 2D in this case where* $l = 0$ *as it is perfectly spherically symetrical.
+The image on top has the first ten probability densities plotted with a fixed x and y scale to visulise how the range over which the probability density extends grows as* $n$ *is increased.
+The image on the bottom shows us the same thing however with slightly scaled x and y axes to make it easier to identify the number of maxima in the probability density and how that grows with increasing* $n$*.*

 </div>